🔍 공개 퀴즈 검색

 What should you do when you realize you don't understand what you just read?

-1. Give up on the book
+1. Give up and move to a different book

 2. Use a fix-up strategy like rereading ✓